by Texas Homesteader ~

 Starting at the corners on the short end, cut the crease alongside the long end just to where the creases intersect.

-Now you fold the corner flaps together (tape if you want) and then flip the remaining middle tab over and around, creasing the extra length.
+Now you fold those corner flaps you just made together (tape if you want) and then flip the remaining middle tab over and around, creasing the extra length.

 It’ll be a little longer than the side tabs so it folds over & makes a nice finished edge.
 If you like you can tape or glue this portion to secure it.